A comprehensive guide to brand strategy

 Some say it's a "unique design, sign, or symbol" while others state it's a "product, service, or concept."
 Still some go further and define it as "a promise" to consumers.

-But that's me.
+But that's us.
 How do you define it?
 Whatever your definition it needs to be well-informed so there is no confusion and you don't skip important steps, during the branding process.

 Digging into the basics will be worth the time spent.
 The classic book 22 Immutable Laws of Branding by Al and Laura Ries is still one of the most useful starter guides out there and can be a great tool to assist with this question.